“That's something my parents would do”, “That won’t affect me”, “I don’t have any assets”, “Why should I see a solicitor?”

 Drafting a Will allows you to set out any funeral arrangements that you might have.
 This can include what type of service you would like and if your wish is to be cremated or buried.
 Simply put, a Will eases the worries and difficult decisions facing those you leave behind.

-It is never too early to put a simply Will in place, so please contact Thorntons to arrange a discussion around drafting a simple Will.
+It is never too early to put a simple Will in place, so please contact Thorntons to arrange a discussion around drafting a simple Will.

 If you are looking to prepare a Will or update a existing Will please contact a member of the Private Client team on 03330 430150